top of page

 + Each gathering contains some foundational grief educationpractices (creative, somatic, and/or ecological), and guided space to share, process, feel, and connect within community.

-+ Grief belongs to people and should not reside exclusively in the realm of mental health.
++ Grief tending belongs to people and should not reside exclusively in the realm of mental health.
 That being said, sometimes additional support is needed.
 This space is not therapy and I am not a licensed mental health professional.
 Please ensure you have any additional support you may need outside of this group.

 + In speaking about the climate crisis, we recognize that this is not solely about the environment, but is ultimately, a social and relational topic.
 Our climate grief is tied to all grief and our grief is not solely about death, but all experiences of loss, change, transformation, and longing; all of this is welcome.